Build.com Spring Clearance Sale: Up to 45% off

-Save on a range of products to freshen up your home.
-Shop sconces from $5, ceiling fans as low as $69, shower heads starting at $16, home decor from $5, and so much more.
+Shop bathroom light fixtures from $10, ceiling fans starting at $69, kitchen faucets as low as $54, mirrors from $19, accent hardware as low as $1, and much more.
 Shop Now at Build.com

 -

-Note: Update: It's now $10.49.
-Buy Now at Amazon